 On February 18, 2020, the National Association of the Deaf, C. Wayne Dore, Christy Smith, Lee Nettles, and other deaf and hearing-impaired plaintiffs announced a landmark civil rights settlement with the Massachusetts Institute of Technology that establishes one of the most comprehensive sets of online accessibility requirements in higher education and ensures that MIT will provide high-quality captioning services for all of its university-sponsored online content for individuals who are deaf or hard of hearing.
 On November 27, 2019, the National Association of the Deaf announced a similar landmark settlement with Harvard University.
+(The consent decree with Harvard was approved by the court on February 26, 2020.
+The court order granting final approval of the MIT settlement was issued on July 21, 2020.)

 Together, the injunctive relief of both settlements, which, respectively, require both institutions to provide high-quality captioning services for all online content, including online courses, pod-casts, and certain live-streamed events, which are accessible to the public through all university and university-sponsored online platforms, such as YouTube, Vimeo and SoundCloud, is not only the most comprehensive in higher education, but ground-breaking and historic in scope for academia and business – worldwide.
 MIT and Harvard research tools, seminars, case studies, books, and periodicals, including Harvard Business Review, are among the most highly sought-after education tools for students, professionals and businesses world-wide.
 Such injunctive relief sets a precedent for other academic institutions and businesses to make similar accommodations for deaf and hearing-impaired people and to reevaluate their compliance with the Americans with Disabilities Act (ADA) and Rehabilitation Act, generally.
 Similarly, such immediate accommodations by Harvard and MIT will likely open new career doorways for deaf and hearing-impaired students and professionals, while establishing new frontiers in academic and professional learning.

-Cohen Milstein is co-counsel in this class action, working alongside of Disability Rights Education & Defense Fund (DREDF), Civil Rights Education and Enforcement Center (CREEC), and the Disability Law Center (DLC), and the National Association of the Deaf.
+Cohen Milstein was co-counsel in this class action, working alongside of Disability Rights Education & Defense Fund (DREDF), Civil Rights Education and Enforcement Center (CREEC), and the Disability Law Center (DLC), and the National Association of the Deaf.

 The two putative class actions were each originally filed on February 12, 2015 before the United States District Court for the District of Massachusetts.
 Both putative class actions against Harvard and MIT, alleged violations of the ADA and the Rehabilitation Act because of the universities failure to provide closed captioning in their online lectures, courses, podcasts and other educational materials.